3 horizontal lines, burger

 Now, all static and media files should be available during the production server startup.
 You remember that we do this in order to see our own 404 and 500 response pages?

-Custom 404 page and others
+Custom 404 page

 There are several ways to customize the 404 page.
 The first, and easiest, is to make a 404.html template in any templates/ directory in any application.